 Job Description Summary

-UMRDD is seeking a Technician / Engineer to fill one immediately available position of Radio Systems Communications Technician I or II.
+UMRDD is seeking a Technician to fill one immediately available position of Radio Systems Communications Technician I or II.
 General tasks are to assist in the maintenance and repair of a publicly-owned, trunked two-way land mobile radio (LMR) system, its associated microwave backhaul network, consoles at three emergency dispatch centers, and the fleet of subscriber (user) mobile and portable radios that operate on the system.
 More experienced “Level II” candidates with the appropriate skills could expect to occasionally assist in network design, perform RF propagation studies, and engineer various solutions to improve system performance and reliability.

 The following are the requirements for all candidates: